 Does your institution provide courses of English as a Second Language to admitted students?

 Additional ESL features?

 Buffalo State University offers a conditional admission acceptance into our ESL program for undergraduate and graduate students who do not meet our English language requirement.
 Students accepted into our ESL program will enroll full time and complete the required levels to reach our academic criteria.
 Once they have completed their ESL program, they may matriculate into an academic program of study.

 All freshmen and sophomores are required to live on-campus.

-The College provides a variety of options from which students may choose.
+The University provides a variety of options from which students may choose.
 Some halls house first-year students exclusively, some house a mixture of students, and some are reserved for upper-division students.
 There is also specialty housing for specific groups and interests.

 For more information: firstname.lastname@example.org

 The Best of New York summer program is targeted to foreign students who want to gain a deeper understanding of one of the most culturally rich and diverse regions in North America–New York State.
-Students that participate in this program will spend two weeks on the SUNY Buffalo State campus learning about contemporary American language and culture.
+Students that participate in this program will spend two weeks on the SUNY Buffalo State University campus learning about contemporary American language and culture.
 Field trips in the Buffalo area will include a visit to Niagara Falls, a true American baseball experience and a visit to some of the best shopping outlets in North America.
 The last week of the program will be spent in New York City.
 Students will visit important sites such as the Statue of Liberty, the Metropolitan Museum of Art and of course the famous Central Park.